 ZoneCard goes smart!

-SPT have revamped the pricing and zone configuration for ZoneCard from 24th June 2024.
-The changes are significant and will result in ZoneCard moving to a smartcard format and ticket prices being revised.
+SPT revamped the pricing and zone configuration for ZoneCard from 24th June 2024.
+The changes are significant and have resulted in ZoneCard moving to a smartcard format and ticket prices being revised.

 Any member of staff wishing to submit their annual ZoneCard for refund should contact SPT at zonecard@spt.co.uk.